jethornton/flexgui/docs_flex/source/controls.rst

 The E Stop push button Open/Closed state text can be set by adding two string type Dynamic Properties `open_text` and `closed_text`.
 The text in those two properties will be used if found.
-The default text is `E Stop Open` and `E Stop Closed`.
 See :doc:`property`

 .. image:: /images/estop-01.png
    :align: center